antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day1.md

 ---------

 - All identified genes in the table are linked to a detailed view.
-Click on the magnify symbols in the view column for both tables and generate a graph with a gene which is (inverse) correlated with the MYCN gene to get an impression.
-You can close this tab again after you have looked at teh graph, leaving the tab open with the tables of (inverse)correlating genes.
+First hover your mouse over and then click on the **magnify glass symbols** in the View column for both tables and generate a graph with a gene which is (inverse) correlated with the MYCN gene to get an impression.
+While leaving the tab open with the tables of (inverse)correlating genes, you can close thdetailed plot
+  tab(s) again after you have looked at the graph(s).

 Inspecting genes one by one quickly becomes a dull task.
-We can also analyze the complete results in some of the provided analysis options.
+We can also analyze the complete results with several of the provided analysis options on the right.
 Let's have a look at the chromosomal locations of our identified genes for this section.
 For this type of question, R2 has the 'Chromosome Map'.

-- Click on the "Chromosome map" in the right menu and investigate the result table.
+- Click on the **Chromosome map** in the right menu and investigate the result table.
 If you realize that MYCN is located on chromosome 2, did you expect to see the result you obtained (which chromosome has the most significant p-value)?

 - One of the nice features in R2, is that you can easily explore results further.
 Go back to the correlation analysis page and scroll to the bottom.
 Here you can make adaptations to the analysis.
 - To gain more insight in what might be going on, in the adjustable settings menu,  change the correlation direction to only **negative** and click submit.
 Perform the chromosome map analysis again.